Ben-Fields/v-blend2d/CONTRIBUTING.md

 provided since V does not have a sophisticated build system.
 In the "c2v" case, I am not sure if some of the library's optimizations could be successfully translated.

+## Misc.

+I have not yet formatted the srouce code (`v fmt`) as I need to commit a some changes to the V repository; ex. for enums.

 ## Status

 ### Implemented

+In no particular order:

 - Image
+- Context (partial)
+- Rgba (partial)
+- Gradient (partial)
+- Geometry (partial)
+- Format (partial)
+- `gg` rendering
+- Other core functionalities, ex. patterns, image converter, codec lookup, paths, matrices, global definitions, etc.

 - ...

+Status of specific API functions can be seen in `uncategorized.v`.

 ### Future Additions

 - `(Context) set_fill_style()` (and other applicable functions) with a Style sum type
-- Possible: Replace BLRgba32 with gx.rgba? (different byte order)
+- ~~Possible: Replace BLRgba32 with gx.rgba? (different byte order)~~
-  - Add BLRgba64 equivalent to vlib's gx?
+  - ~~Add BLRgba64 equivalent to vlib's gx~~
-  - Either fix warnings somehow (from current union type) or do something else
+  - ~~Either fix warnings somehow (from current union type) or~~ do something else
 - `BLFontData` and `BLFontManager`
-  - Possible: Or see if vlib font handling is sufficient
+  - Perhaps vlib font handling is sufficient
 - `BLGlyphBuffer` and `BLGlyphRun` implementations via `[]rune`
 - `BLMatrix2D`
-  - Possible: Unless a V matrix lib exists?
+  - Perhaps unless a V matrix lib exists
 - `BLPixelConverter`
 - `BLRegion` (undecided)
 - Short doc